- Home

 Vitamin B6, also known as pyridoxine, is a water-soluble nutrient stored in the body in small amounts.

 It’s involved in over 100 chemical reactions throughout the body, including the production of haemoglobin.
-So, low B6 levels can impact oxygen supply throughout the body, and this is why anaemia is a common symptom of deficiency.
+So, low B6 levels can impact oxygen supply throughout the body, and this is likely why anaemia is a common symptom of deficiency.

-Vitamin B6 is also essential for healthy metabolism because it’s involved in the breakdown of glycogen stores, which are located in the muscles and liver and used for energy.
+Vitamin B6 is also essential for healthy metabolism because it’s involved in the breakdown of glycogen stores, which are located in the muscles and liver, and used for energy.

 For more information, check out our article: What is vitamin B6 and how can I make sure I’m getting enough?